Cooking: How it all comes together

 PaaSTA gives you a few Sensu-powered monitoring checks for free:

-• check_marathon_services_replication: runs periodically and sends an alert if fewer than 50% of the requested instances are deployed on a cluster.
+• check_kubernetes_services_replication: runs periodically and sends an alert if fewer than 50% of the requested instances are deployed on a cluster.
 If the service is registered in Smartstack it will look in Smartstack to count the available instances.
-Otherwise it counts the number of healthy tasks in Mesos.
+Otherwise it counts the number of healthy Pods in Kubernetes.

 The PaaSTA command line